wushangbin/MGFN/README.md

 - [Reference](#Reference)

 ## Data
 Here we provide the processed data.
-And the Raw Data can be seen:
+And the Raw Data can be found in:
 NYC OpenData: https://opendata.cityofnewyork.us/.
 We followed the settings in [[Zhang et al., 2020]](#R1) that apply taxi trip data as human mobility data and take the crime count, check-in count, land usage type as prediction tasks, respectively.